ScripturalStudies

 Is it used, perhaps, as a charm or magic to be trusted more than Christ?

-It's advantageous to consider these questions, since the human heart can deceive us to focus on the object rather than the subject—Christ himself.
+It's good to consider the above questions, since the human heart can deceive us into focusing on the object rather than on the subject, who is Christ himself.
 (See Jeremiah 17:9)

 During their apostasy, Israel worshipped and idolized scores of pagan objects and symbols.
 They did so in total disregard for God’s commandments in the Law.

-Once, God instructed Moses to make a “Bronze serpent on a pole” ( Num 21:8 ), so that anyone bitten could look at it and live.
+Once, God instructed Moses to make a “Bronze serpent on a pole” ( Num 21:8), so that anyone bitten by the venomous serpents could look at it and live.
 Apparently, that object was preserved, and later idolized and worshipped during Israel’s apostasy, as recorded in 2 Kings 18:4,

-“He (King Hezekiah) removed the high places and broke the pillars and cut down the Asherah.
+“He (Hezekiah) removed the high places and broke the pillars and cut down the Asherah.
 And he broke in pieces the bronze serpent that Moses had made, for until those days the people of Israel had made offerings to it (it was called Nehushtan).”